aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 The following code example shows how to set a password to encrypt a document using the RC4 encryption method:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_doc_save_options-EncryptDocumentWithPassword.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_doc_save_options-EncryptDocumentWithPassword.py" >}}

 When saving a document to Docx format, use the **password** property of the **OoxmlSaveOptions** class.

 The following code example shows how to load and save Docx encrypted with a password:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_ooxml_save_options-EncryptDocxWithPassword.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_ooxml_save_options-EncryptDocxWithPassword.py" >}}

 Not all formats support encryption and the use of **password** property.